-FIGURE 2.9 The predicted three-dimensional forms and relative sizes of oscillating binary photons with a wavelength of 400 nm (left), 500 nm (center), and 600 nm (right).
+FIGURE 2.9 The predicted three-dimensional forms and relative sizes of oscillating binary photons with a wavelength of 400 nm (blue), 500 nm (green), and 600 nm (red).
+This is reminiscent of Newton's (1730) description: "And comparing the Fringes made in the several colour'd Lights, I found that those made in the red Light were largest, those made in the violet were least, and those made in the green were of a middle bigness."